MLB relief pitcher of the year award to honor an essential role — just ask the Dodgers

 • Trysta Krick (@Trysta_Krick)

-The Mets open a three-game series against the Nationals in Washington, D.C. on Tuesday at 6:45 p.m. on SNY.
+The Mets open a three-game series against the Phillies at Citi Field on Monday at 7:10 p.m. on SNY.

 Here's what to know about the game and how to watch...